rajivsraman/aipi561project6/README.md

 - Titan model requests are made using `inputText` in Bedrock Runtime
 - Metrics are stored in `app.state` for persistence across requests
 - Monitoring is purely local and resets on backend restart

-## License
-This project is provided for educational and demonstration purposes only.

-## Authors
-Developed by Rajiv Raman